At Happy Beds, we believe that taking care of your bed is essential. After all, you wouldn’t buy a car and not bother maintaining it, would you?

 It is not recommended that the bed is deassembled and reassembled too many times as this will loosen the fittings.

 Whether you have children, pets or just a messy spouse, sometimes dirt and stains are inevitable.
 However, using a strong detergent could do more harm than good.

 If you need to remove stains from your mattress, always use a very mild detergent, a cloth and cold water.
 Do not use bleach to clean it and never soak your mattress.

-Likewise, when you’re cleaning a bed frame, any spirit-based cleaners are likely to damage the surface of a leather or fabric surface.
+Likewise, when you’re cleaning a bed frame, any spirit-based cleaners are likely to damage a leather, fabric or painted wood surface.

 Children love to bounce on beds.
 However, whilst it might be fun for them to pretend one of the beds in your home is a bouncy castle, it certainly won’t be much fun to sleep on afterwards!

 The best mattresses can withstand several thousand hours of use – but sadly they’re not designed as trampolines.
 Jumping on one area can damage springs and fibres, causing them to stick out and giving you nothing but an uncomfortable night’s sleep.

 Sitting on the mattress edge for prolonged periods of time is not recommended as this will weaken the material used on the edges.

 Mattresses are made for sleeping, but if you have to store it away, make sure you’re not causing permanent damage.
 Always store your mattress flat, rather than attempting to bend or twist it, to ensure that you protect the springs from settling out of place.

 When moving your mattress, always carry the mattress flat or on its side.
 Never drag or fold the mattress to transport it.
 Whilst you might think you’re making things easier for yourself, in the long run, you’re likely to have to fork out for a new mattress because the structure of yours will be damaged.